ALWAYS LEAVE A TRAIL SO YOU HAVE SOMETHING TO FALL BACK ON

 - We typically would put in high ticket items one’s that we could return.
 That way if you need to return it, open your spreadsheet and find what month of receipts you need to pull out.

-Con- If you decide not to keep up to date with important notes you run the risk of your budget not balancing or being incorrect.
-If you want your budget to truthfully show your finances you must be dedicated to this task.
+If you decide not to keep up to date with important notes you run the risk of your budget not balancing or being incorrect.
+If you want your budget to truthfully show your financial health you must be dedicated to the notetaking task.

 When designing our budget we felt it was imperative to have a note section to document any key notes for easy reference.
-This task has saved us lots of time and headache.
-Budgeting helps to control our expenses to help us become financially debt free.
+This task has saved us lots of time and headache mainly because trying to remember everything in life is impossible.